PaulApivat/paulapivat/content/post/dsfs_8/index.md

 You can see in this list, `[linear_gradient(x, y, theta) for x, y in inputs]`, that our `linear_gradient` function is applied to the known `x` and `y` values in the list of tuples, `inputs`, along with random values for slope/intercept (`theta`).

-We multiple each `x` value with a random value for slope, then add a random value for intercept.
+We multiply each `x` value with a random value for slope, then add a random value for intercept.
 This yields the initial prediction.
 Error is the gap between the initial prediction and *actual* `y` values.
 We minimize the squared error by using its gradient.

 ```python
 # start with a function that determines the gradient based on the error from a single data point